ielijose/vite-project-ai-shadcn/docs/custom-form-components-ai-agent-guide.md

 ## AI Agent Best Practices

-### 1. **Always Use Explicit Components for Forms**
+### 1. **Always Use Enhanced Components for Forms**
-When creating forms, use these explicit components and manually specify all accessibility attributes.
+When creating forms, use these enhanced components and specify all accessibility attributes explicitly.

 ### 2. **Required Accessibility Pattern**
 ALWAYS include these attributes for proper accessibility: